zacernst/flask_wrap/README.md

 # flask_wrap
-wrapper to help standardize Flask app APIs
+This is a wrapper for Flask.

+The purpose of this is to standardize how we build and deploy APIs that use Flask.

+To use this class, do the following:

+1. Write a class that inherits from ``FlaskWrap``.
+2. Hi